zzstoatzz/prefect-memory-profiling/README.md

 Requires an installation of Python 3.7+.

-We recommend using a Python virtual environment manager such as pipenv, conda or virtualenv.
+We recommend using a Python virtual environment manager such as `pipenv`, `conda` or `virtualenv`.

-These tasks are designed to work with Prefect 2.0.
-For more information about how to use Prefect, please refer to the [Prefect documentation](https://orion-docs.prefect.io/).
+For more information about how to use Prefect, please refer to the [Prefect documentation](https://docs.prefect.io/).

 ### Installation